 The clients eventually want a fully functional model of the mouth and upper esophagus that mimics swallowing.
-This semester the tongue itself will be built and in the future an automated system will be added to move the cables, with a program to mimic the movement of the tongue during swallowing.
-Other tissues and muscles will be added to the mouth and throat area to continue improving on the swallowing mechanism.
-Finally, testing will be done with the different items the client wanted the model to be used for, to see if any improvements can be made.
+This semester the tongue itself was built.
+In the future an automated system will be added to move the cables, which will consist of servos and a program to coordinate common motions of the tongue during the act of swallowing.
+Other tissues and muscles will be added to the mouth and throat area to give the complete structure necessary in the swallowing mechanism.
+Finally, pressure testing will be conducted to determine the forces necessary to give an accurate reproduction of the swallowing process.